aws-samples/fine-tune-qwen2-vl-with-llama-factory/README.md

 AutoAWQ is an easy-to-use package for 4-bit quantized models.
 AutoAWQ speeds up models by 3x and reduces memory requirements by 3x compared to FP16.
 AutoAWQ implements the Activation-aware Weight Quantization (AWQ) algorithm for quantizing LLMs.

+This might require more GPU memory.
+You can try `ml.g5.24xlarge` for AWQ quantization.

 ```bash
 pip install autoawq